 Best Basket: OXO Stainless Steel Steamer With Handle

-What We Like: Space-saving design, folding feet for compact storage, handle for safe removal from hot pots
+What We Love: Space-saving design, folding feet for compact storage, handle for safe removal from hot pots

-What We Don't Like: Small capacity, can steam only one type of food at a time
+What We Don't Love: Small capacity, can steam only one type of food at a time

 When using a stovetop steamer, especially one that is inserted into a pot or wok, you’ll need to be careful when removing it when the cooking time is up.
 OXO’s basket steamer has a nifty handle for quick, easy, and safe removal.
 That handle can be removed for large pieces of food like salmon.